Public Domain

 The duration of copyright has changed over time, because Congress keeps monkeying with it,[1] but some people have actually done some checking to identify what software has become public domain through actual lapse of the statutory coverage.
 What it boils down to is that no software of any conceivable modern use has yet become public domain.

 Creative works (including software) published or generated directly by the Federal government are by law not covered by copyright, and thus are public domain ab initio.
-However, if the work was created by a non-government contractor, it became copyrighted upon creation, and nothing prevents the Feds from owning such copyrights (e.g., as part of the deal with the contractor).
+However, if the work was created by a non-government contractor, it became copyrighted upon creation, and nothing prevents the Feds from owning such copyrights (e.g., as part of the deal with a contractor).

 Last, copyright coverage applies only to "creative" works.
 One might successfully argue that a five-line shell script has insufficient creative content to be covered by copyright law.
 Once, a couple of decades back, one of the telcos attempted to bar other companies from republishing its White Pages telephone directory listings, claiming a compilation copyright[3] over the arrangement of names and telephone numbers.
 It lost completely, because the court said putting together a telephone directory simply isn't a significantly creative act.